Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: Conclusions and some speculations

-Regarding the rather surprising scaling of $\langle vv\rangle$, it would be interesting to test it independently.
-Such a test can be devised by taking the incompressible continuity equation in terms of outer-scaled coordinates, multiplying by $v$ and time averaging, resulting in
+The most unexpected new result of the present study is the $Y$-dependence of the $\langle vv\rangle$ overlap.
+As it is far from the constant predicted by the attached eddy model, it would be interesting to test it further.
+Such a test can be devised by taking the incompressible continuity equation in terms of outer-scaled coordinates, multiplying by $v$ and time averaging, which results in

 From this, one obtains in the region of the $\langle vv\rangle$ overlap (\ref{vvOL}) a prediction for the correlation $\langle v \,(\partial u /\partial X)\rangle$ without adjustable parameters